Retire Afloat © 2020

 In November 2017 I completed the PADI open water training course in the warmer waters of the Med!

-To ready myself for the inevitable engine problems and maintenance I am also completing the RYA diesel engine course.
+To ready myself for the inevitable engine problems and maintenance I also completed the RYA diesel engine course.

 In March 2018 we purchased Skulker, a 9 meter Catalac Catamaran and berthed her at Neyland Marina in the beautiful Pembrokeshire National Park.